About Us

 Annual Holiday Food Giveaway: Every year we hold a variety of events to receive food and monetary donations that allow us to build holiday meals that we giveaway twice a year.
 One for Thanksgiving and again at Christmas.
 To receive food boxes and a turkey, participants must be residents of San Joaquin County with proper ID.
 ID includes proof of residence with a utility bill, a CA ID or Drivers license that shows San Joaquin County resident address or an an Emergency Food Bank ID (come to the Emergency Food Bank prior to distribution day to apply/recive this ID).

-• Thanksgiving Meal Giveaway - November 21, 2023 All the fixings for cooking a tasty and nutritious holiday meal, including a turkey, are provided to San Joaquin residents in a seamless distribution that has been perfected over the years.
+• Thanksgiving & Holiday Meal Giveaways - November & December All the fixings for cooking a tasty and nutritious holiday meal, including a turkey, are provided to San Joaquin residents in a seamless distribution that has been perfected over the years.

 • Clear out a space in your trunk prior to arrival to make the placement quick and easy.